niinavi/Jarjestelmaprojekti/documents/final_report.md

 <a name="filebeat"></a>
 ## FileBeat

 Filebeat is lightweight shipper for logs.
 The Filebeat client is resource-friendly tool that collects logs from files on the server and forwards these logs to your Logstash instance for processing.
-We have followed instructions on https://www.elastic.co/guide/en/logstash/current/advanced-pipeline.html site.
+For the installation we have followed instructions on DigitalOcean.
+(DigitalOcean Inc 2019b.)

 ### Installation